piotrekkr/blog-make-docker-compose/README.md

       - ./var/data:/app/var/data
 ```

-This is an additional configuration loaded when operating in CI.
-I'm not mounting
+This is an additional configuration loaded when running in CI.
+I'm relying on
-application code inside the CI container because the CI image should already
-contain a fully functional application.
-On the other hand, I want to be able to
-see some report files that are generated when the application is running in CI.
+pre-built CI image to run CI tasks (defined in `CI_IMAGE_TAG`).

-To achieve this, I'm mounting a local directory `./var/data` into container
+I'm mounting only a local directory `./var/data` into container `/app/var/data`.
-`/app/var/data`.
-All files created inside container `/app/var/data` will show up
+My goal is to be able to access all files created inside container `/app/var/data`
-on the host machine in `./var/data`.
+on the host machine.

 Please note the usage of `CI_IMAGE_TAG` environment variable that should be
 unique per each workflow run.
 Creating a pull request or pushing new commits
 will trigger a workflow run in CI that will generate and push the app image
 to `ghcr.io` (GitHub docker registry).
 At the same time, there can be multiple
-workflow runs from different pull requests.
+workflows running from different pull requests.
 By using a unique docker image tag
 for each CI workflow run, I can be sure that new images will not override existing
 ones inside the registry.